-Vulnerability sometimes refers simply to a lack of physical and/or mental resilience among individual people, but here the context is broader - vulnerability to both social adversity and ill health.
+223. Vulnerability sometimes refers simply to a lack of physical and/or mental resilience among individual people, but here the context is broader - vulnerability to both social adversity and ill health.
 This results from exclusionary processes that operate differentially across the whole of society and give rise to the social gradient in health.
 Although social exclusion is a dynamic and gradual phenomenon and actions should focus on addressing exclusionary processes, identifying individuals or groups who are socially excluded and considering them in both research and policy-making are equally important.
-Two specific groups are highlighted, migrants and Roma, to illustrate many of the issues faced by vulnerable groups in general the total population and 39% of all migrants worldwide (78).
+Two specific groups are highlighted, migrants and Roma, to illustrate many of the issues faced by vulnerable groups in general.

+Migrants

+- 224. Migration in Europe today involves a diverse group of people, including regular and irregular migrants, victims of human trafficking, asylum-seekers, refugees, displaced people and returnees.
+Many migrate for economic reasons.
+Overall, 75 million migrants live in the WHO European Region, amounting to 8% of the total population and 39% of all migrants worldwide (77).
 Most migrants in the European Region are young adults.
-Women comprise half of all migrants and are often overrepresented in vulnerable groups, such as victims of human trafficking for sexual exploitation (125).
+Women comprise half of all migrants and are often overrepresented in vulnerable groups, such as victims of human trafficking for sexual exploitation (123). - 225.

-Migrants Migration in Europe today involves a diverse group of people, including regular and irregular migrants, victims of human trafficking, asylum-seekers, refugees, displaced people and returnees.
-Many migrate for economic reasons.
-Overall, 75 million migrants live in the WHO European Region, amounting to 8% of

 There are substantial variations between groups, countries and health conditions.
-Nevertheless, the burden of ill health among excluded migrant groups is often unacceptably large (126).
+Nevertheless, the burden of ill health among excluded migrant groups is often unacceptably large (124).
 Where figures exist, they generally indicate lower life expectancy for migrants, and some communities also show increased rates of infant mortality.
-Migrants' illnesses are largely similar to those of the rest of the population, although some groups may have a higher prevalence of health problems, including communicable diseases; poor nutrition; high rates of alcohol and drug abuse; reproductive and sexual ill health; occupational health problems; and mental disorders (127-129).
+Migrants' illnesses are largely similar to those of the rest of the population, although some groups may have a higher prevalence of health problems, including communicable diseases; poor nutrition; high rates of alcohol and drug abuse; reproductive and sexual ill health; occupational health problems; and mental disorders (125-127). - 226.
 The vulnerability of most migrants leaves them exposed to hazardous working environments, poor housing, labour exploitation and inadequate access to health care.
-Occupational accident rates are about twice as high for migrant workers as for native workers in the European Region (126).

-The health conditions and environment at the migrants' place of origin, such as a high prevalence of tuberculosis or HIV infection, determine many baseline health characteristics, with health risks increasing during the migratory journey, for example owing to traumatic experiences (130).
-After arrival, poverty and social exclusion exert the greatest influence on health outcomes, with the availability, accessibility, acceptability and quality of services in the host environment influencing the health of migrants (126).
+Occupational accident rates are about twice as high for migrant workers as for native workers in the European Region (124). - 227.
+The health conditions and environment at the migrants' place of origin, such as a high prevalence of tuberculosis or HIV infection, determine many baseline health characteristics, with health risks increasing during the migratory journey, for example owing to traumatic experiences (128).
+After arrival, poverty and social exclusion exert the greatest influence on health outcomes, with the availability, accessibility, acceptability and quality of services in the host environment influencing the health of migrants (124).
 On arrival, a variety of factors may increase psychosocial vulnerability and hinder successful integration.
 Migrants may experience obstacles in accessing services because of stigmatization, lack of information about services and lack of information in other than the predominant languages of host countries.

+Roma